karl-kes/N-Body-Physics-Engine/README.md

 - **Outer planets** (Saturn, Uranus, Neptune): < 0.001% — dominated by solar gravity, minimal missing effects
 - **Inner planets** (Venus, Earth, Mars): < 0.06% — small contributions from missing asteroids and J₂
-- **Mercury**: 0.17% (100 yr), 0.42% (249 yr) — general relativistic precession of ~43 arcsec/century is the dominant unmodeled effect
+- **Mercury**: 0.17% (100 yr), 0.42% (249 yr) — general relativistic precession (~43 arcsec/century) is the dominant unmodeled effect
 - **Galilean moons**: 0.11%–0.29% — phase drift from fast orbital periods (Io completes ~20,600 orbits in 100 years)
-- **Sun**: 1.34% at 249 yr — coordinate artifact in the barycentric frame, not a simulation failure (the Sun's barycentric displacement is only ~10⁶ km vs. ~10⁹ km for outer planets)
+- **Sun**: 1.34% at 249 yr — coordinate artifact in the barycentric frame, not a simulation failure, and is therefore excluded from the deviation calculation

-Post-Newtonian (EIH) corrections were implemented and tested, but the velocity-dependent potential breaks the separability required by the Yoshida integrator, degrading energy conservation by ~4 orders of magnitude.
-A proper fix requires implicit or mixed-variable symplectic methods.

 ---